Kraaketing/greenheron/src/pages/terms-and-conditions.md

 - Project timelines are estimates and may vary based on project complexity and client responsiveness
 - Delays caused by client feedback, content provision, or change requests may extend delivery dates
-- We strive to meet agreed deadlines but cannot guarantee specific delivery dates due to the custom nature of our work
+- I strive to meet agreed deadlines but cannot guarantee specific delivery dates due to the custom nature of my work

 ## 9. Revisions and Changes